chamaeleonidae/api/docs/webhooks/events.md

 ## Normalized Event naming

-By default, events are grouped by their case insensitive and normalized name value.
-The following are all counted as the _Same event_
+By default, Events are grouped by their case insensitive and normalized name value.
+The following are all counted as the _Same Event_

 - "Imported Leads" => `imported_leads`
 - "ImporteD leads" => `imported_leads`
 - "imported-leads" => `imported_leads`

-To know more about how events are normalized, visit the [Normalization](http://concepts/normalization.md?id=events) page.
+To know more about how Events are normalized, visit the [Normalization](http://concepts/normalization.md?id=events) page.